polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-your-first-substrate-chain.md

 ---
-title: "Creating a Custom Substrate chain"
+title: "Creating Your First Substrate chain"
 ---

 This document will walk you through the steps required to duplicate the demo that [Gavin Wood presented at the 2018 Web3 Summit](https://youtu.be/0IoUZdDi5Is), showing off how you can build a Runtime Library for a Substrate Blockchain in less than 30 min.